UnlimitedAbandonWare/AbandonWareAi/README.md

     - The SSE event handler is updated to recognize the `NEEDS_CONFIRMATION` event.
     - Upon receiving this event, the UI dynamically renders the summary message along with **[Proceed]** and **[Cancel]** buttons.
-    - If the user clicks **[Proceed]**, the client re-submits the *summarized text* as a new message, which is now short enough to be processed safely and efficiently by the standard RAG pipeline.
+    - If the user clicks **[Proceed]**, the client re-submits the *summarized text* as a new message, which is now short enough to be processed safely and efficiently by the standard RAG pipeline. feat(agent): Implement dynamic personas, interactive RAG controls, and multimodal capabilities

+This feature introduces a major evolution of the AI agent, enhancing its intelligence, user experience, and functional scope.
+The system can now dynamically adapt its personality, offer users granular control over the RAG pipeline, and process visual information through multimodal inputs.

+---

+✨ **Mission 1: Intelligence Enhancement - Dynamic Persona & Dialogue Strategy**

+-   **Configuration-driven Personas (`application.yml`):**
+    -   Added a new `abandonware.persona` namespace to define multiple AI personas (e.g., `tutor`, `analyzer`, `brainstormer`) and their corresponding system prompt instructions externally.

+-   **Cognitive State Expansion (`CognitiveState.java`, `CognitiveStateExtractor.java`):**
+    -   The `CognitiveState` record is now enhanced with a `persona` field.
+    -   `CognitiveStateExtractor` has been upgraded to determine the most appropriate persona based on the user's query complexity and intent, which is then recorded in the cognitive state.

+-   **Dynamic Prompt Generation (`PromptBuilder.java`):**
+    -   The system now moves away from a static system prompt. `PromptBuilder` dynamically constructs the system prompt at runtime by loading the selected persona's instructions from the configuration, based on the context provided by `CognitiveState`.

+---

+✨ **Mission 2: UX Improvement - Interactive RAG Control Panel**

+-   **RAG Control UI (`chat-ui.html`, `chat.js`):**
+    -   Introduced an "Advanced Search Options" panel in the chat interface.
+    -   This panel includes new UI components (e.g., checkboxes) that allow users to control RAG parameters in real-time, such as search scope (`Web`, `Documents`) and source credibility (`Official Sources Only`).

+-   **Extended DTO (`ChatRequestDto.java`):**
+    -   New fields (e.g., `boolean officialSourcesOnly`, `List<String> searchScopes`) have been added to the `ChatRequestDto` to transport the user's RAG preferences to the backend.

+-   **Dynamic Retrieval Logic (`HybridRetriever.java`):**
+    -   The `HybridRetriever` now accepts the new RAG control options from the DTO.
+    -   It dynamically adjusts the behavior of its handlers, such as filtering out sources below a certain credibility tier in `WebSearchHandler` by leveraging `AuthorityScorer` when the `officialSourcesOnly` flag is active.

+---

+✨ **Mission 3: Capability Enhancement - Multimodal RAG (Image Analysis)**

+-   **Image Upload UI (`chat-ui.html`, `chat.js`):**
+    -   The frontend now supports image uploads via paste or file selection.
+Uploaded images are Base64-encoded and sent along with the text message.

+-   **Multimodal API & DTO (`ChatRequestDto.java`, `ChatApiController.java`):**
+    -   `ChatRequestDto` is updated with a new `imageBase64` field to handle the image data.
+    -   The existing `/stream` API endpoint in `ChatApiController` is now capable of processing requests containing both text and image data.

+-   **Multimodal Backend Logic (`GeminiClient.java`, `LangChainChatService.java`):**
+    -   `GeminiClient` now includes a new method to handle multimodal requests, specifically designed to call image-capable models like `gemini-1.5-pro`.
+    -   `LangChainChatService` has been extended to detect image data in requests and include both text and image content in the context when calling the new multimodal method in `GeminiClient`.